vasdumrong765/F1L_emulator_2024/README.md

 The KSQ: Using available scRNA-seq data from cancer cell lines, how would you explore the use of the following FDA-approved antibody therapies in additional cancers?

 **Trastuzumab:** Targets HER2 and is used in the treatment of HER2-positive breast and gastric cancers.
-* My analysis shows that the top two cell types with highest ERBB2 expression are consistent with the current usage of Trastuzumab for treating breast and gastric cancer.
+* My analysis shows that the top two cell types with highest ERBB2 expression are consistent with the currently FDA-approved indication of Trastuzumab for treating breast and gastric cancer.
 ```
 Top 5 Cell Lines with Highest Mean Expression for ERBB2:
 Gene  Indication                  Mean